sporto/elm-tutorial/delete/delete_2.md

 We added a new button to Players.List that will trigger the `DeletePlayerIntent` action.

-__src/Players/Update__ needs to account for the actions we added.
+__src/Players/Update__ needs to account for this action.
 For now let's just add `DeletePlayerIntent` so we follow the application flow.

 Change the `UpdateModel` model: